cydkab/Cluster_Predictive_Project/README.txt

 In the predictive analysis we studied with Random Forest the probability of churn and using the Linear Regression to predict when will the user Logout.

+The models were exececuted on RapidMiner, a VPL for machine learning algorithms.

 The data for this problem isn't avaiable once it is a competetive company in the market and protected under RGPD(GDPR) compliance.